Flag of Ukraine

 Merging an audio file and a video

-If you have a video file (without sound for example) and an audio track that you want the video to use you can merge them together with Transloadit.
-Just label the video as video and the audio file as audio using the as key in the JSON.
+You can merge a video file without sound with an audio track.
+Just label the video as video and the audio file as audio with the as key in the JSON.

-Imagine you have two file input fields in the same upload form - one to upload a video file and one for an audio file.
-You can tell Transloadit which field supplies the video and which the audio file using the file input field's name attribute.
-Just use the value for the name attribute as the value for the fields key in the JSON:
+Suppose you use two file input fields in the same upload form — one for a video file and the other for an audio file.
+Specify which field is for the video and which is for the audio by using the name attribute of each input field.
+Use the value of this attribute for the fields key in the JSON:

 "merged": {